timm/ABC/README.md

 |  10        |  17 | ******                    | -12        |

-Note that, one time in ten, even dumb guessing gets lucky and does  surprisingly well (the 10% case where "dumb" is 12% better than ABC).
+Note that, one time in ten, even dumb guessing gets lucky and does  surprisingly well (the 10% case where "dumb" is 12% better than EZR).
 But we do not want to be "dumb" since dumb reasoning does not generalize.
-On the other hand, **ABC’s trees provide both performance and understanding.** To say that another way, dumb reasonng just says yes or now.
-ABC tells you how and why.
+On the other hand, **EZR’s trees provide both performance and understanding.** To say that another way, dumb reasonng just says yes or now.
+EZR tells you how and why.

 ALso,  while dumb guessing is simple, EZR is barely more complex—just a few hundred lines of code—and runs fast.
 The full experiment (10× on 110 datasets) took just **65 seconds** on a Mac mini with no GPU.